-PSPIB's initial asset risk score is ba2, to which we make two notches of upward adjustment to account for its geographic and sector diversification.
-This results in an assigned asset risk score of baa3.
+PSPIB's initial Asset Risk score is ba3, to which we make an upward adjustment of three notches to account for its geographic and sector diversification.
+This results in an assigned Asset Risk score of baa3.

 Financial Policy - conservative financial policies and investment profile provides natural hedge to creditor obligations